 “Can you take me to Dracula’s castle?”
 This is one of the most common questions I’ve got from foreigner friends and business partners visiting Romania.
 This is how I managed to visit the Bran castle multiple times.
 Last weekend, though, I went there just to get some fresh air and to enjoy a cool evening away from dust.
-Bucharest during summertime is like many other cities: hot, dusty, overwhelming.
+Bucharest during summertime is like many other big cities in Europe: hot, dusty, overwhelming.

 Exit Bucharest on A1 to Pitesti.
 From Pitesti, follow the way to Curtea de Arges.
 There’s an old monastery there, dating from the 16th century.
 It is one of the most representative buildings of its time.
 It served as inspiration for many other churches, but none of those managed to live up to the original.
 There’s also a legend about its builders, which I’m going to tell you soon.
 Make sure you subscribe to my feed to read it.

 After Curtea de Arges, follow the road to Câmpulung, then to Brasov.
 Bran is located on this road, at about 60 km from Câmpulung.
 It’s hard to miss it, because the castle is quite visible from the road.